Response to Intervention" (RtI)

 Another foundation of teaching practice is called "Response to Intervention" (RtI).
 This is a method that works to scientifically match individual students to the teaching practices that are effective for them (instead of trying to match teaching practices to disability labels, which has not proven to be successful).

-Effective on and after July 1, 2012, all New York State school districts must have an RtI process in place.
+All New York State school districts must have an RtI process in place.

 Learn More about Response to Intervention and view a simplified, parent-friendly overview of RtI, please visit: